Hearts Get 'Younger,' Even At Middle Age, With Exercise

 "We put healthy 70-year-olds through a yearlong exercise training program, and nothing happened to them at all," Levine says.
 "We could not change the structure of their heart and blood vessels."

-Anyone considering beginning this, or a similarly strenuous exercise program, Levine says, should check with their doctor first, and ask about individual health issues that might warrant a less intense program initially.
+Anyone considering beginning this, or a similarly strenuous exercise program, Levine says, should check with a doctor first and ask about individual health issues that might warrant a less intense program initially.

-For Mae Onsry, who is now 65, the study was life changing.
+For Onsry, who is now 65, the study was life changing.
 Today she exercises every day of the week, walking and jogging at least 5 miles around the lake near her home.

 If she misses a day, she says, she just doesn't feel as good physically.
 And the regimen has helped her mental health, too.